 Store the cookie bars in a container with a lid.
 You can also freeze them.

-How many day still the sugar cookie bars stay fresh?
+How many days will the sugar cookie bars stay fresh?

 They are best eaten the day they are made, but will stay delicious and fresh for 2-3 days.